hemanthgowda18/JavaScript-Web-API-s/README.md

 it can greatly simplify complex functions,
 It can provide easy syntax to complex code.

-In this repository Contains almost 20 web Api's of JavaScript which is used for Various purposes across different platforms of different applications.
+This repository Contains almost 20 web Api's of JavaScript which is used for Various purposes across different platforms of different applications.